From past to present the common 2-note door chime has remained a simple wiring configuration, including the Nutone

 Single Doorbell Button Wiring

 - For single button activation, a common transformer is the NuTone C905 (see end of article).
 Rating = 16VAC, 10VA (watts).

 - Neither door buttons nor transformer are polarity specific, unless otherwise noted in manufacturer’s instructions.
 Either terminal can be mounted to the red or white bell wire (typical wire colors).

-- Diagram for FRONT and REAR door buttons.
+- Wiring Diagram for Front and Rear doorbell buttons.

 - Use NuTone C907 transformer.
 Rating = 16VAC, 30VA (watts).
 Extra watts = extra power = adequate chime sound, when longer runs of wire on two button applications is typical.

 - Neither door buttons nor transformer are polarity specific, unless otherwise noted in manufacturers instructions.
 Either terminal can be mounted to the white or red wire (typical wire colors).